-- We also look at the subgradient algorithm represented by two variants.
+- We consider two variants of the min-sum diffusion algorithm, diffusion+naïve and diffusion+ICM, for generating primal solutions as described in §8.7; - We also look at the subgradient algorithm represented by two variants.
 The first one is subgradient, which is the same Lagrange dual-based algorithm as considered in §8.7.
 As follows from Example 9.4, it can be seen as a subgradient method based on the complete decomposition.
 The second variant, max.chain subgradient is based on the decomposition into maximal monotonic chains. - The decomposition-based block coordinate ascent is represented by two variants of Algorithm 13.
 The first one, termed as TRWS-edge, is the specialization of the algorithm for the edge decomposition, considered in §10.2.1.
 The second one is the TRWS algorithm with the decomposition into maximal monotonic chains.
 By default, this algorithm reconstructs the primal integer solution as described in §10.2.4.
 Its variant TRWS+ICM additionally runs one iteration of the ICM algorithm to improve the primal solution.

-Additionally, we plot also the value of the optimal solution of the non-relaxed MAP-inference problem obtained with the modern exact inference technique [33].
+Additionally, we plot also the value of the optimal solution of the non-relaxed MAP-inference problem obtained with the modern exact inference technique [36].